 Personality disorders involve a chronic pattern of both internal perception and observable behavior in at least two of the following four symptom domains: cognitive-perceptual, affect, interpersonal functioning, and impulse control.
 Personality disorders have been categorized into three general categories or clusters: cluster A (odd/eccentric); cluster B (dramatic); cluster C (anxious/fearful).
 However, the foundation upon which personality disorders have been defined has been the subject of rigorous debate.
 Thus, assessment and treatment recommendations do not share the same evidence base found for the mood, anxiety, psychotic, and other axis I (major mental) disorders.
 Personality disorders are associated with significant distress across these domains.
 In primary care settings, physicians are most likely to encounter patients with personality disorders in the context of treating the patient for a comorbid condition, such as depression.

 Northwestern University Feinberg School of Medicine

-Dr Michael J. Schrift would like to gratefully acknowledge Dr Crystal T. Clark, and the late Dr Maria Devens, previous contributors to this monograph.
+Dr Michael J. Schrift would like to gratefully acknowledge Dr Crystal T. Clark, and the late Dr Maria Devens, previous contributors to this topic.
 He would also like to acknowledge Dr Eric Gausche, who contributed the psychopharmacology sections for the initial version, and Dr Richard Stringham, who reviewed and approved information on the use of imaging and laboratory tests in the diagnosis section in the initial version.
-MD is an author of references cited in this monograph.
-CTC declares that she has no competing interests.
-EG and RS declare that they have no competing interests.
+MD was an author of references cited in this topic.
+CTC, EG, and RS declare that they have no competing interests.

 Consultant Psychiatrist and Visiting Professor